 Financial Aid for Summer Term 2020 is based on the 2019-20 FAFSA.
 Students who haven't completed their FAFSA for the current academic year should visit the FAFSA website to complete it as soon as possible.

 Students who are eligible for Pell Grants, meeting Standard of Academic Progress (SAP) and taking courses required for their program will receive Pell during the Summer Term.
 Students who have used their full Pell allocation for Fall and Spring terms (12 credit hours each term) must be enrolled in at least six credit hours during the Summer Term for Pell eligibility.
 Pell grants for Summer Term will be awarded automatically for eligible students.
 For more information, please visit the Pell Grants webpage.

 Many scholarships are available for qualified students returning to Seminole State or starting at the College in Summer Term.
 Be sure to contact the Office of Admissions and/or the Office of Financial Aid and Scholarships to see if you qualify for Summer Term scholarships.
-You can also visit Seminole State's scholarships website to learn about funds that may be available to you this summer.
+You can also apply for Foundation Scholarships through April 17 and visit Seminole State's scholarships website to learn about funds that may be available to you this summer.

 Students may also be eligible to receive summer loans.
-Students who have loan funds remaining from Fall and/or Spring Term will be awarded loans automatically.
-While the awarding process is being automated, students may choose to request a loan by completing the Summer Loan Request Form, and submitting it to a specialist in Student Services on any campus.
-However, once the process is automated, the forms will not be required to receive a summer loan.
+Students who have loan funds remaining from Fall and/or Spring Term will be awarded loans automatically with the option to accept or decline the loan.

 Summer loans are considered a one term only loan.
 Therefore, they are disbursed in two disbursements.

 Because loans must be repaid, students are advised to borrow only what they need.

 Financial Aid Refunds